 The main part of Brookfield Powder Flow Tester is an annular cell, where the powder specimen is placed.
 A grid on the bottom of the cell and a series of vanes on the on the lid prevent powder slipping against the cell boundaries during shearing.
 The lid is subjected to a vertically acting normal force in order to attain the desired compression level.
 The normal load is applied by a loading system, which also contains a displacement transducer to measure the lid displacement during shearing in order to capture volumetric changes occurring in the assembly.
-The shear stress acting on the assembly is continuously monitored and the cell is capable of testing as little as 230 ml of powders.
+The shear stress acting on the assembly is continuously monitored.
+The volume of the cell is as little as 230 ml.

 The Kenwood Major Premier KMM 760 is a robust planetary mixer with a 1200W motor, three power outlets and huge choice of attachments which allow to process complex ingredients mixtures.
 It is versatile because the open structure allows to observe the evolution of mixing and granulation products, to capture and analyse images of the powders, to perform kinetics studies (in mixing and in granule growth rate studies).
 Bowl size is 6.7 liters and beater speed ranges from 27 to 97 rpm.

 The mixer consist of an horizontal drum, a drum drive and rotational speed control unit.
-The drum typically consist of a transparent cylindrical container closed by transparent end plates so that images of the cross section of the material bed can be taken by using recoding digital devices.
-The driving system is made of two rubber covered rollers one of which is connected to a 2.5kW motor.
-Roller velocity is controlled (with resolution of 0.157 rpm) through a gear-motor and an inverter. several mixing regimes can be explored.
+The drum typically consist of a transparent cylindrical container closed by transparent end plates so that images of the cross section of the material bed can be taken by using recording digital devices.
+The driving system consists of two rubber covered rollers one of which is connected to a 2.5kW motor.
+Roller velocity is controlled (with resolution of 0.157 rpm) through a gear-motor and an inverter.
+Several mixing regimes can be explored.

 The same driving unit used for mixing experiments can be used to rotate a jar containing different milling medium so that a ball mill (or jar mill) is obtained.
 It has rollers covered in rubber and the second roller can be placed in various positions so as to accept different size jars.
 Model with 0.5 hp motor.
 Variable roller speed: 0-95 rpm.
 A 3 liters porcelain jar is available with different milling media ranging from 3 to 25 mm in size.